 Denise bought this cool seed starting devise where she just fills up the water reservoir an it wicks the perfect amount of moisture for the little seedlings.

 Here is where I SO wish I had electricity or lived a bit more south than the boreal forest… I have a shelf behind my wood stove where my seedlings stay warm and cozy while they germinate.
-Denise bought a seedling heat mat, we will have to see how much the heat mat helped with germination of those heat loving plants like Tomatoes and Peppers.
+Denise bought a seedling heat mat to provide the perfect consistent temperature to her plants.